 Index = network “user” OR userID” OR“system_user” OR “username”

 The CIM normalizes these terms so that all items in the network index that have an identifier for the entity that uses the system and can be returned with just the term “user.”

 The CIM model can also be used to capture calculated fields or actions.
 In this example, an action has several possible outcomes.
 By using a calculated field entry into the CIM, a search for “action” can return multiple results of the action.
 Take a look at this example:

 In this way, the CIM can capture calculated results within a field with just the term “action” without specifying “OK,” “success,” and “failure.”

 Lastly, tag your data fields to match them up with a data set within the CIM.

 Need Help Simplifying Your Data?

-Kinney Group can help jump start your dashboards by helping you make your data CIM compliant.
-Our team has the real-world experience of matching your data types, extracting fields, and putting it into the CIM so that your data can work for you instead of you working your data to get the critical results you need.
+Kinney Group can help jump-start your dashboards by helping you make your data CIM compliant.
+Our team has real-world experience in matching your data types, extracting fields, and putting them into the CIM so that your data can work for you instead of you working your data to get the critical results you need.

 If you found this helpful…